MediScribe/docjet-mobile/docs/current/feature-job-dataflow.md

 * Fetching jobs from remote API when needed
 * Detecting server-side deletions
 * Providing reactive streams via `watchJobs()` and `watchJobById()`
+* Managing server-to-local ID mapping for API/local sync
+  * Builds a `serverIdToLocalIdMap` to preserve local IDs across sync operations
+  * Ensures domain entities consistently use the same localId for a given server record
+  * Fixes critical bug where jobs were incorrectly assigned empty localIds

 #### JobWriterService